Integrative Pathways 43-2 Weaving Meaning

 Heidi: Oh yes!
 And remember that amazing video we shared depicting resonance and sound?
 Participants were quite inspired by that, as I recall.

 Anyway, needless to say, a lot has happened since that workshop and most importantly for our conversation here, we are particularly remembering today our Arts and Humanities workshop experience in Amsterdam!
 So much to think about, to reflect upon.
 When I think back to that workshop, the theme of which was Wayfaring, I remember the very moment that started the idea for me.
 It happened when I was sitting in my car one day in the spring of that year, just having parked my car on my campus.
-I was about to turn the car ignition off, when this wild music came on the radio – I couldn’t believe what I was hearing.
+I was about to turn off the ignition when this wild music came on the radio – I couldn’t believe what I was hearing.
 Can I say that it “blew my mind”, because it was that kind of “wow” moment for me.
 I actually called the radio station (WKCR-FM in NYC) to ask the announcer the name of the work.
 The piece was Voices and Piano by Peter Ablinger and it’s a series of song pieces (although nobody is singing) that puts into juxtaposition words spoken by well-known (for the most part) figures and the sounds of a piano, notated carefully to respond to, reflect, mimic at times these spoken words.

 In the words of the composer: the piano is not really accompanying the voices: the relation of the two is more a competition or comparison.
 Speech and music are compared. (https://ablinger.mur.at/voices_and_piano.html)